Learning high-dimensional directed acyclic graphs with latent and selection variables: Oracle versions of the algorithms

-\begin{remark} The new orientation rules based on Lemmas \ref{corr.vstruct} and \ref{corr.discr.paths} open possibilities for different modifications of the FCI algorithm.
-For example, one could replace pds$(\mathcal{C},X_i,X_j)$ by $\text{pds}_k(\mathcal{C},X_i,X_j)$, where a vertex $X_l$ is in $\text{pds}_k(\mathcal{C},X_i,X_j)$ if it is in $\text{pds}(\mathcal{C},X_i,X_j)$ and there is a path between $X_i$ and $X_l$ containing no more than $k+1$ vertices.
-This modification yields a skeleton that is typically a superset of the skeleton of the true FCI-PAG.
-In order to infer correct causal orientations based on this skeleton, one needs to use Algorithms \ref{pseudo.rfci.vstruct} and \ref{pseudo.rfci.orientations} to determine the final orientations of the edges.
-The parameter $k$ represents a trade-off between computing time and informativeness of the output, where $k=1$ corresponds to the RFCI algorithm and $k=|\mathbf{X}|-2$ corresponds to the FCI algorithm.
+Soundness of RFCI is stated in the following theorem. \begin{theo} Let the distribution of $\mathbf{V} = \mathbf{X} \ddcup \mathbf{L} \ddcup \mathbf{S}$ be faithful to a~DAG~$\mathcal{G}$ and let conditional independence information among all variables in $\mathbf {X}$ given~$\mathbf{S}$ be the input to the RFCI algorithm.
+Then the output of RFCI is an RFCI-PAG of $\mathcal{G}$. \end{theo} \begin{remark} The new orientation rules based on Lemmas~\ref{corrvstruct} and \ref{corrdiscrpaths} open possibilities for different modifications of the FCI algorithm.
+For example, one could replace $\operatorname{pds}(\mathcal{C},X_i,X_j)$ by $\mathrm{pds}_k(\mathcal{C},X_i,X_j)$, where a~vertex~$X_l$ is in $\mathrm{pds}_k(\mathcal{C},X_i,X_j)$ if it is in $\operatorname {pds}(\mathcal{C},X_i,X_j)$ and there is a~path between~$X_i$ and~$X_l$ containing no more than $k+1$ vertices.
+This modification yields a~skeleton that is typically a~superset of the skeleton of the true FCI-PAG.
+In order to infer correct causal orientations based on this skeleton, one needs to use Algorithms 4.4 and~4.5 of~\cite{ColomboEtAl12-supp} to determine the final orientations of the edges.
+The parameter $k$ represents a~trade-off between computing time and informativeness of the output, where $k=1$ corresponds to the RFCI algorithm and $k=|\mathbf{X}|-2$ corresponds to the FCI algorithm.

-Another way to obtain a more informative but slower version of RFCI can be obtained by modifying Step 1 of the RFCI algorithm: instead of considering all subsets of $\text{adj}(\mathcal{C},X_i)$ and of $\text{adj}(\mathcal{C},X_j)$, one can consider all subsets of the union $\text{adj}(\mathcal{C},X_i) \cup \text{adj}(\mathcal{C},X_j)$. \end{remark}
+Another way to obtain a~more informative but slower version of RFCI can be obtained by modifying Step 1 of the RFCI algorithm: instead of considering all subsets of $\operatorname{adj}(\mathcal{C},X_i)$ and of $\operatorname{adj}(\mathcal{C},X_j)$, one can consider all subsets of the union $\operatorname{adj}(\mathcal{C},X_i) \cup\operatorname{adj}(\mathcal{C},X_j)$. \end{remark}